Cranial Osteopath for Back Pain

 How Do I Know if my Bed is Causing Back Pain?

-It is important to address your mattress and pillows as if this are old (more than 8 years old) and need changing this will not help.
+It is important to address your mattress and pillows as if they are old (more than 8 years old) and need changing this will not help.
 Typically we suggest a relatively firm pillow which keeps your head in the mid line (same line as your sternum) if you are lying onto your side.
 Ideally not a really thin pillow that you head is sidebending or a really big pillow that your head is sidebending the other way.
 In addition, as for mattresses we prefer pocket sprung mattresses which are relatively firm which support your spinal curves whilst you sleep.
 Ideally not really soft mattresses that your body sinks into the mattress and gives no support.
 If you are still unsure then get in contact with us.

 How Do I Know if my Back Pain is Serious?